Rita Ora Plays Detective In A Pair Of Sexy Snaps From Her New ‘Carry On’ Music Video

 “Tell me why she looks like Nancy Drew,” quipped another one of her fans.

-Meanwhile, the “Carry On” music video has already amassed over 116,000 views on YouTube in addition to 16,000 likes and more than 1,000 comments.
+Meanwhile, the “Carry On” music video has already amassed over 116,000 views on YouTube, in addition to 16,000 likes and more than 1,000 comments.

 Fans who haven’t yet watched the latest music video dropped by Rita Ora can check it out below.